CA Dream Act Overview

 Read FAFSA vs CA Dream Act: Apply to the Correct Financial Aid in CA

-If you have questions about which financial aid application you should complete (FAFSA vs. DREAM) or have questions about your eligibility, use this guide to be sure you use the correct application to be considered for all the financial aid you may be eligible for.
+If you have questions about which financial aid application you should complete (FAFSA vs CA Dream Act Application) or have questions about your eligibility, use this guide to be sure you submit the correct application to be considered for all the financial aid you may be eligible for.

-What if you don’t qualify for the California Dream Act?
+What if you don’t qualify for the CA Dream Act?

-Students and Educators can use our California Dream Act Map to identify all the necessary steps in each phase of the application process.
+You can use our CA Dream Act Application Map to identify all the necessary steps in each phase of the application process.

-Phase 1: Apply for the California Dream Act.
+Phase 1: Apply for the CA Dream Act.
 October 1 – March 2

-Remember that applying for the California Dream Act it is only the first step to apply for the institutional and state financial aid at the CCC, CSU or UC.
-Complete this checklist in order to be considered for all state financial aid, including the Cal Grant and Middle Class Scholarship.
+Completing the CA Dream Act is only the first step to applying for institutional and state financial aid.
+Follow this checklist to be considered for all state financial aid, including the Cal Grant and Middle-Class Scholarship.

 Read Verifying Your Income for the CA Dream Act Application

-After you submit your CA Dream Act application, a percentage of students will be required to complete income verification.
-You must answer all questions, which usually include household size, assets, information for tax filers and non-tax filers as well as specific requirements for dependent or independent students.
+After you submit your CA Dream Act application, some students will be required to complete income verification.
+Should you get selected for verification, you must answer all questions, which usually include household size, assets, information for tax filers and non-tax filers, and specific requirements for dependent or independent students.

 Read Types of Financial Aid Available for Undocumented Students in California

 The types of financial aid undocumented students can apply for depends on their residency status.
-The California Dream Act, which requires students to meet AB 540/ SB 68 eligibility, increases the options of state financial aid.
+The CA Dream Act, which requires students to meet AB 540 eligibility, increases the options for state financial aid.

 Back to Resources